Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 You cannot job-hop too frequently, even within your own company, because your current or a potential new boss will think that you are unstable and unproductive.

 Think carefully about transfers to ensure they match your long-term personal and employment goals.
-For example, in some transfers, you may go back to the starting level of salary and lose income and seniority, meaning shorter vacations your first year on the new job!
+For example, in some transfers, you may go back to the starting level of salary and lose income and seniority, meaning shorter vacations in your first year on the new job!

-Formal Job Transfer Request
+How to Write a Formal Job Transfer Request

-- Begin with your specific purpose for writing - your transfer request.
+- Begin with your specific purpose for writing: your transfer request.

 - Highlight your abilities, accomplishments, and experience with this employer.

-- Compliment your employer and your boss as being top notch.
+- Compliment your employer and your boss as being top-notch.
 Write about your commitment to the company.

 - State specifically why you want to transfer and/or advance in the company

 - As with your cover letter for your original position, focus on what you can continue to do for the company

 The sample letter below has worked for dozens of my clients.